jasonkylefrank/vscode-snippets/README.md

 1. Create (or clone) a git repo to house the snippets in a part of the file system that we can control (e.g., in our 'projects' directory).

-2. Then create a (local) symbolic link connecting our snippets repo to the directory that VS Code looks at to for its snippets.
+2. Then create a (local) symbolic link connecting our snippets repo to the directory that VS Code looks at for its snippets.

 ## Creating the link on Mac